Climate change in New Mexico: Water availability

 "The changing climate is likely to increase the need for water but reduce the supply.
 Warmer temperatures increase the rate at which water evaporates (or transpires) into the air from soils, plants, and surface waters.
 Irrigated farmland would thus need more water.
 But less water is likely to be available, because precipitation is unlikely to increase enough to make up for the additional water lost to evaporation.
 Annual rainfall is more likely to decrease than increase.
 So soils are likely to be drier, and periods without rain are likely to become longer, making droughts more severe.
 The decline in snowpack could further limit the supply of water for some purposes.

 Mountain snowpacks are natural reservoirs.
 They collect the snow that falls during winter and release water when the snow melts during spring and summer.
 Over the past 50 years, snowpack has been melting earlier in the year.
 Dams capture most meltwater and retain it for use later in the year.
 But upstream of these reservoirs, less water is available during droughts for ecosystems, fish, water-based recreation, and landowners who draw water directly from a flowing river".

+Due to the increase in climate change New Mexicos water resources have plummeted.
 In 2019, the Center for Biological Diversity named New Mexico's Gila River as the nation's most endangered river, due to climate change.